ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

 The plugin is based on two algorithms.

 When parameter ``minimal_group_size`` = 2, the first algorithm turns on.
-It apply erosion function with kernel from image below (left if ``group_connectivity_type`` = 4 or right if ``group_connectivity_type`` = 8) to the costmap.
+It apply `erosion <https://docs.opencv.org/3.4/db/df6/tutorial_erosion_dilatation.html>`_ function with kernel from image below (left if ``group_connectivity_type`` = 4 or right if ``group_connectivity_type`` = 8) to the costmap.
-As a result of this window function an image is created.
-The pixel of this image is 255 if there is an obstacle nearby, 0 in other case.
-After that, obstacles corresponding to zero pixels are removed.
+White color of the kernel pixel means to use the value, black means to ignore it.

 .. image:: images/Filtering_of_noise-induced_obstacles/3x3_kernels.png
     :width: 222px

-This process is illustrated in the animation below (``group_connectivity_type`` = 4).
+As a result of erosion function the neighbors image is created.
+Each possible position of the kernel on the costmap corresponds to one pixel of the neighbors image.
+The pixel value of this image is equal to the maximum of 4/8 costmap pixels corresponding to the white pixels of the mask.
+In other words, the pixel of the neighbors image is equal to the obstacle code if there is an obstacle nearby, the free space code in other case.
+After that, obstacles corresponding to free space code on neighbors image are removed.

+This process is illustrated below.
+On the left side of the image is a costmap, on the right is a neighbors image.
+White pixels are free space, black pixels are obstacles, ``group_connectivity_type`` = 4.
 Obstacles marked at the end of the animation will be removed.

 .. image:: images/Filtering_of_noise-induced_obstacles/dilate.gif